 "Prost and I did the tests with two cars set up differently: Prost had less pressure than me in the turbo and he went better".

-Up to now, not a drop of rain has fallen on the Monegasque circuit, but on Sunday, since the morning, a violent storm breaks out.
-The start is therefore delayed by twenty minutes first, then by forty-five minutes, pending an improvement in the time; but there is so much water on the track that later the drivers, through Niki Lauda's mouth, after completing the formation lap, ask for the tunnel to be wet, to avoid too much difference with the asphalt of the rest of the track.
+Up to now, not a drop of rain has fallen on the Monegasque circuit.
+Unexpectedly, on Sunday, since the morning, a violent storm breaks out.
+The start is therefore delayed by twenty minutes first, then by forty-five minutes, pending an improvement in the time; but there is so much water on the track that later the drivers, through Niki Lauda's words, after completing the formation lap, ask for the tunnel to be wet, to avoid too much difference with the asphalt of the rest of the track.

-After a long wait, the race finally begins, despite the fact that the climatic situation has not improved so much.
+After a long wait, the race finally begins, although the climatic situation has not improved so much.
 At the first corner, Prost, who started from pole position, maintains his position without running any risk, while behind him the carnage begins and leads to eight retirements caused by accidents, without sparing even the most illustrious names on the grid.
-The first victims arrive at the first corner of the first lap, with de Cesaris and the two Renaults of Tambay and Warwick immediately out of the race, with the latter coming out also bruised by their cars, one limping and the other, Tambay, with a fractured fibula.
+The first victims arrive at the first corner of the first lap, with de Cesaris and the two Renaults of Tambay and Warwick immediately out of the race.
+The latter comes out bruised by their cars, one limping and the other, Tambay, with a fractured fibula.
 The French pilot is taken to the hospital, from which he is discharged with his leg in plaster.
-No Canadian Grand Prix for him.
+He will miss the Canadian Grand Prix.

-The one who loses is actually the Frenchman, who lets Mansell blow the first position, good at exploiting the inconvenience in the best possible way.
+The Frenchman must let Mansell snatch the first position, good at exploiting the inconvenience in the best possible way.
 However, the British is less good a few steps later.

 His driving is too aggressive, he begins to slam from wall to wall, until halfway up the Beau Rivage he loses control of the car, touches the guardrail and damages his rear wing.
-Mansell tries to continue with the wing folded, but at the corner Mirabeau is passed by Prost; the British spins again, starts again and stops a few meters later at the Loews.
+Mansell tries to continue with the wing folded, but at the Mirabeau he is passed by Prost; the British spins, starts again and stops a few meters later at the Loews.

 The outsiders of the day did not take long to get noticed: in the rain cloud raised by the cars, the yellow helmet of the Brazilian rookie stands out, starting thirteenth and already third after just eighteen laps, capable of hammering fast laps constantly, and unapproachable for everyone.

-All apart from Stefan Bellof and his naturally aspirated Tyrrell, who even started last and was able to gain ten positions only at the start.
-Aggressive driving styles, of those who actually have nothing to lose and have the chance to achieve a result that in normal conditions would be much more unlikely.
-In addition, the engine available to Bellof is decidedly less powerful than the turbos, therefore in conditions of this kind where it is necessary to drive docilely, the Costworth engine is for him.
+The only exception is Stefan Bellof on his naturally aspirated Tyrrell, who even started last and was able to gain ten positions only at the start.
+Aggressive driving styles of those who have nothing to lose and have the chance to achieve a result that in normal conditions would be much more unlikely.
+In addition, the engine available to Bellof is decidedly less powerful than the turbos, therefore in conditions of this kind where it is necessary to drive docilely, the Cosworth engine is for him.

-The inimitable ability in the wet of the young Senna is there for all to see.
-The Brazilian driver uses the engine brake of his Toleman, downshifts the gears in such a way as to automatically slow down the car, and throws it into the corners with the necessary aggressiveness.
-Overtaking Lauda, who was driving slowly in order to privilege the World Cup over the race, is almost a formality on lap nineteen.
+The unmatchable ability in the wet of the young Senna is there for all to see.
+The Brazilian driver uses the engine brake of his Toleman, downshifts the gears to automatically slow down the car, and throws it into the corners with the necessary aggressiveness.
+Overtaking Lauda, who was driving slowly to privilege the World Cup over the race, is almost a formality on lap nineteen.

 The Austrian’s caution did not bear the hoped-for results, as a spin and a destroyed suspension on the following lap also expelled him from the race.
 Niki quickly gets out of his car, almost relieved to be able to leave behind those prohibitive conditions.
-In fact, the race pace of the leading drivers is around two minutes per lap.
+The race pace of the leading drivers is around two minutes per lap.

 Despite everything, the dreams of glory of both two young drivers begin to turn into reality.
-Prost managed in a short time to create a gap that allows him to feel comfortable, drive clean as only he can and seems to have victory in hand.
-He has to change his mind, however, on lap 29, because the kid who drives the Toleman is a fury, and has gained three to five seconds per lap, and is now only a couple from the MP4/2.
+Prost managed in a short time to create a gap that allows him to feel comfortable, drive clean as he only can and seems to have victory in hand.
+He has to change his mind, however, on lap 29, because the kid who drives the Toleman is undoubtedly fast, and has gained three to five seconds per lap, and is now only a couple from the MP4/2.

 Among other things, Alain has mounted on his car the brake discs in composite material, which struggle to get up to temperature and do not give him the right feeling with the car, while Ayrton, who has steel discs, has less trouble braking.

-Meanwhile the rain is becoming more and more abundant, and Alain, partly to preserve his position, partly for safety reasons, begins to make gestures at the finish line to invite the race direction to stop the race.
+Meanwhile, the rain is becoming more and more abundant, and Alain, partly to preserve his position, partly for safety reasons, begins to make gestures at the finish line to invite the race direction to stop the race.
 The two who follow probably would not have stopped it even in case of flooding of the track; the fact is that the next lap there is a new moment of great confusion, certainly not one of the most professional we have ever seen, as far as race direction is concerned.
-The red flag, the checkered flag and the black flag are displayed at the same time, inviting the drivers to return to the pits.
+The red flag, the checkered flag and the black flag are displayed simultaneously, inviting the drivers to return to the pits.

-"This one in Monte Carlo is all a mafia, on the other hand it is to be expected: French driver, Marlboro sponsor, it is clear that the race had to be suspended before Prost was joined by Senna".
+"This one in Monte Carlo is all a mafia, but it has to be expected: a French driver with Marlboro as a sponsor.
+It is clear that the race had to be suspended before Prost was joined by Senna".

 The former Belgian driver stopped the race of his own free will, without appealing to the stewards, an action that will cost him a $ 6.000 fine and the opportunity to be a referee again:

-"Between the twenty-ninth and the thirtieth lap I decided to end the race as the rain had increased in intensity in a frightening way.
-I remember perfectly, when I was racing in Formula 1, when I finished second in 1972 behind Beltoise, what efforts and what risks the riders have to face on these occasions.
+"Between the twenty-ninth and the thirtieth lap I decided to end the race as the rain had frighteningly increased in intensity.
+I remember perfectly when I was racing in Formula 1, when I finished second in 1972 behind Beltoise, what efforts and what risks the drivers have to face on these occasions.
 I didn't have to take into account anything, neither the situation in the standings nor Senna's wonderful comeback.
 I was only interested in the technical side and I think the decision is unexceptionable because it was too much dangerous to go on like that.
 If something more serious had happened, everyone would have asked me why I hadn't stopped the race".

 The aftermath caused by his action does not subside: in the following days, the Brazilian Automobile Federation attributes to the race direction the desire to conclude the Grand Prix before the end of the connection with the television satellite.

-While many, including Mauro Forghieri and always the Brazilian Automobile Federation, accuse Ickx of clearly wanting to favor the victory of McLaren, powered by Porsche, for which he drives in the Endurance championship, and with which he is presumed to have a commercial agreement.
-Objections obviously ends in themselves, as the rain was evidently increasing, and that of the Belgian is undoubtedly the right choice to make, as said by Laffitte and the winner Alain Prost:
+While many, including Mauro Forghieri and always the Brazilian Automobile Federation, accuse Ickx of clearly wanting to favor the victory of McLaren, powered by Porsche, for which he drives in the Endurance championship, and with which he seems to have a commercial agreement.
+Objections obviously end in themselves, as the rain was evidently increasing, and that of the Belgian is undoubtedly the right choice to make, as said by Laffitte and the winner Alain Prost:

 If not for the red flag, this Grand Prix would also have given the prelude to the historic battle between Alain and Ayrton at the turn of the 80s and 90s, one of the most heated rivalries that Formula 1 can boast.

 But luckily the clash between the two is only delayed for a few years.
-Meanwhile, Alain must think of Lauda, while Ayrton must continue to be noticed in order to have, the following year, the tools to be able to enter the fixed thoughts of the Frenchman too.
+Meanwhile, Alain must think of Lauda, while Ayrton must continue to make himself noticed to have, the following year, the tools to be able to enter the fixed thoughts of the Frenchman too.